American teen Hoppe scores but Schalke loses 2-1 to Cologne | Taiwan News | 2021/01/21

 GELSENKIRCHEN, Germany (AP) — American teenager Matthew Hoppe scored for the third consecutive Bundesliga game but couldn’t prevent Schalke from slumping to a 2-1 loss to fellow struggler Cologne on Wednesday.

-Jan Thielmann struck in the third minute of injury time for Cologne to end its five-game run without a win and leave the relegation zone.
-Schalke remains in last place with seven points at the halfway stage of the season.
+Jan Thielmann struck in the third minute of injury time for Cologne to end its five-game run without a win, though it remained in the relegation zone as Arminia Bielefeld defeated Stuttgart 3-0 later to stay two points clear.
+Schalke remained in last place with seven points at the halfway stage of the season.

 The 19-year-old Hoppe grabbed his fifth goal of 2021 in the 57th minute, nipping in to sweep home the equalizer after Amine Harit combined with Suat Serdar.